A message from your Board:

 Section 4.
 Meetings

-Meetings of the Board of Directors shall be held at their discretion – with the exception of the annual meeting mandated by these Bylaws.
+Meetings of the Board of Directors shall be held without other notice than these Bylaws.

 Section 5.
 Special Meetings